zahidalidev/CS-Material/Web & ROR.md

 - A nameserver, also referred to as “name server,” is a server designed to translate domain names into IP addresses.
 It handles queries from clients, like a computer or tablet, about the location of a domain name and its services on the DNS servers.
 Any server that has DNS software can be considered a nameserver.

 # Ruby
+- Ruby is an interpreted, high-level, general-purpose programming language which supports multiple programming paradigms.
+It was designed with an emphasis on programming productivity and simplicity.
+In Ruby, everything is an object, including primitive data types.

 ### Module
 - Ruby modules allow you to create groups of methods that you can then include or mix into any number of classes.
 Modules only hold behaviour, unlike classes, which hold both behaviour and state.